department-of-veterans-affairs/veteran-facing-services-tools/README.md

 **Start up Fractal**

-Run `yarn start`, and navigate to `localhost:3000` in your favorite browser.
+* Run `npm run start` and navigate to `localhost:3000` in your favorite browser.
 You should be all set!

-## Deploying to GitHub Pages

-Deployment steps assume you've followed the getting started section at the top of this document.

-* ensure changes are pushed and merged to master
-* Run `git checkout master`
-* Run `fractal build`
-* Commit any changes (build dir is checked into git)
-* Run `git subtree push --prefix build origin gh-pages`

-## Choosing a design system for Vets.gov
-This has been migrated to [another file](research.md) in order to keep the README instructional.

-* Run `npm run start`

 If the `fractal watch` task fails, remove the `dist` directory and try running `npm run start` again.